jamesraymusic/jamesraymusic.github.io/lyrics/i-m-not-guilty.md

 [Chorus]
 _How do you feel?_

-Girl, i'm not guilty

-What they say about me, nooo
+Girl, i'm not guilty of what they say about me
-What they say about me
+No, what they say about me

-What they tell you
+What they tell you ain't just a gossip
-Got forgot some
 They are just trying to tear us appart
 And my darling, if you believe them
 Don't you known it's gonna breaking my heart
-Stop treating me, girl like a [...]
+Stop treating me, girl like I'm all drowned

 [Chorus]
 _How do you feel?_